-Takayuki Shiratsuchi is an operating officer at Otsuka Pharmaceutical Co., Ltd., a Japan-based, global pharmaceutical company that focuses on pharmaceutical products for the treatment of diseases and nutraceutical products for the maintenance of everyday health.
+Takayuki Shiratsuchi is an Operating Officer and General Manager of Basic Research at Otsuka Pharmaceutical Co., Ltd., a Japan-based, global pharmaceutical company that focuses on pharmaceutical products for the treatment of diseases and nutraceutical products for the maintenance of everyday health.
 In this role he is responsible for all basic research at the company.

 From 2011 through January 2015 Takayuki was COO and then CEO of Otsuka Maryland Medicinal Laboratories (OMML), Otsuka’s main research institute in the US.
 Earlier, Takayuki was a researcher and a director in various research institutes at Otsuka.
 His research and managerial engagement spanned oncology, immunology, vaccinology, molecular biology and genetics.